mmlab-aueb/nmp/volumetric_streaming_app/README.md

 ## Overview

-The project include the CPP source code of the consumer and producer applications for the volumetric streaming application that were developed during the TENEMP project [1].
+The project include the CPP source code of the consumer and producer applications for the volumetric streaming application that were developed during the TENEMP [1] and Avid-NMP [10] projects.

 Detailed description of the applications can be found in [2].